Pawan250497/Kubernetes/README.md

 # Kubernetes
 Kubernetes Demo
 This repo contains files for all Kubernetes concepts.
+Switch to master branch to see code for app and .yml file.